The European College of Phlebology supports Phlebology in Europe

-The first ECoP Course will take place from 13 – 15 May 2022 in the Krasnapolsky Hotel in Amsterdam.
+The first ECoP Course took place from 13-15 May 2022 in the Krasnapolsky Hotel in Amsterdam.
 This part of an annual educational program will provide the participants with an overview of the main venous topics in presentations, discussions and in 32 workshops.

-The first ECoP e-Learning course is running form March till November 2021 in which al aspects of venous pathology and treatments are taught.
+The first ECoP e-Learning course finished in 2022 and the second is running form March 2022 till April 2023 in which all aspects of venous pathology and treatments are taught.

-Cooperation of the European phlebological societies is key to reach a better recognition and venous care for our patients.
-ECoP represents most of the 24 national phlebology societies in Europe and will support them in developing guidelines, education and training programs.
+Cooperation of all European phlebology societies is key to reach a better recognition and venous care for our patients.
+ECoP represents 24 of the 30 national phlebology societies in Europe and will support them in developing guidelines, education and training programs.

 In order to further support this vision, the ECoP is intending to foster European guidelines, covering best medical care for the venous patient in Europe.